Luna-Klatzer/docs_openhiven.py/source/types/invite.rst

 Invite
 ******

+.. py:class:: Invite

+    Represents a Hiven Invite to a House

-.. attribute :: code
+    .. attribute:: code

-    Grabs the invite's code
+        Returns the invite code itself

-.. attribute :: url
+    .. attribute:: url

-    Alias for :attr:`code`, except following Hiven's invite URL format
+        Returns the :attr:`code` in correct usage format

-.. attribute :: house
+    .. attribute:: house

-    Grabs the house of the invite
+        Returns the house of the invite

-.. attribute :: max_age
+    .. attribute:: max_age

-    Grabs the max age for the invite
+        Returns the max age of the invite

-.. attribute :: max_uses
+    .. attribute:: max_uses

-    Grabs the max uses for the invite
+        Returns the maximum usage of the invite

-.. attribute :: house_members
+    .. attribute:: house_members

-    Grabs the members of the house the invite is linked to
+        Returns the amount of members of the house the invite is linked to